NCPlyn/Follow-face-using-OpenCV-and-Arduino/README.md

 ## Credits & Copyright

 DNN is code from https://github.com/sr6033/face-detection-with-OpenCV-and-DNN that I modified.
-Haar code is done by me using references.
+Haar code is done by me using references and tutorials.
 Arduino code is done by me.
 BotControl is done by me.